Quantum optical coherence: From linear to nonlinear interferometers: Interferometers

 \subsection{Nonlinear interferometer}

-Finally, one can use nonlinear active processes as both the preparer and the analyser, as shown in Fig. \ref{Interferometer_Principle}(d), resulting in what constitutes a nonlinear interferometer.
-In this paper, we consider the case of an interferometer composed by two identical, second-order nonlinear three-wave mixing processes.
+Finally, one can use nonlinear active processes as both the preparer and the analyzer, as shown in Fig. \ref{Interferometer_Principle}(d), resulting in what constitutes a nonlinear interferometer.
+In this paper, we consider the case of an interferometer composed of two identical, second-order nonlinear three-wave mixing processes.
 Such a system can be described by a set of Bogoliubov transformations, belonging to the SU(1,1) group \cite{YurkePRA1986}.
 For this reason, this subset of nonlinear interferometers are often referred to as SU(1,1) interferometers.
 These interferometers have been the focus of much investigation as it has been shown that they are able to provide quantum advantage for a number of applications, such as metrology \cite{ChekhovaAOP216,CavesAQT2020,OuAPLP2020}.

-To simplify the discussion of such second-order nonlinear interferometers, we consider the special case where the pump has a sufficiently low power and is a CW field such that, at most, only one photon pair is generated in the interferometer.
-The first fringing properties of CW-pumped second-order nonlinear interferometers have been explored in Ref. \cite{HerzogPRL1994}.
+To simplify the discussion of such second-order nonlinear interferometers, we consider the special case where the pump has a sufficiently low power and is a cw field such that, at most, only one photon pair is generated in the interferometer.
+The first fringing properties of cw-pumped second-order nonlinear interferometers have been explored in Ref. \cite{HerzogPRL1994}.
 However, this work did not fully consider the influence of the envelope of the spectrum of the generated light on the interference.
-Here, we expand on the previous theory by explicitly including the effect of the spectral properties of the generated photon pairs.
+Here, we expand on previous theory \cite{Ferreri2021Quantumspectrally} by explicitly including the effect of the spectral properties of the generated photon pairs in a way that allows comparison between the considered interferometric setups.

 The two-photon state at the output of the interferometer can be written as the superposition of generating a photon pair in either one of the two identical nonlinear media, i.e.,

 with